provenance-io/provenance/docs/proto-docs.md

 <a name="provenance.reward.v1.ClaimPeriodRewardDistribution"></a>

 ### ClaimPeriodRewardDistribution
-ClaimPeriodRewardDistribution, this will updated at the end of every epoch
+ClaimPeriodRewardDistribution, this will updated at the end of every claim period Reward Program Id + Claim Period Id

 | Field | Type | Label | Description |